Free shipping on all U.S. orders

 The enzymes act like little machines, precisely measuring and transforming the NMN or NR into NAD+, just as bakers precisely measure and mix ingredients to create a delicious cake.
 The end result is a fully-baked cake, or in the case of our bodies, NAD+ to support various physiological processes by increasing cellular energy production.

-NMN vs. NR: Efficacy
+NMN vs. NR: Effectiveness

 There are studies that prove oral NMN administration and NR supplementation are effective in increasing NAD+ levels in the body [4].
 However, no clinical research specifically on humans investigates which compound comes out on top.